sevagh/pitch-detection/README.md

 Using this project should be as easy as `make && sudo make install` on Linux with a modern GCC - I don't officially support other platforms.

-This project depends on [ffts](https://github.com/anthonix/ffts) and BLAS/LAPACK.
+This project depends on [ffts](https://github.com/anthonix/ffts), BLAS/LAPACK, and mlpack.
 To run the tests, you need [googletest](https://github.com/google/googletest), and run `make -C test/ && ./test/test`.
 To run the bench, you need [google benchmark](https://github.com/google/benchmark), and run `make -C test/ bench && ./test/bench`.

 Build and install pitch_detection, run the tests, and build the sample application, wav_analyzer: